 The CPNP Board and Government Affairs Council have identified policy priorities which reflect the identity of our organization, help us work on behalf of our patients, serve our members’ interests, and create an action plan for best targeted impact.
 The issue briefs below support these policy priorities.

-This Issue Brief confronts the challenge of obtaining timely psychiatric care and services due to the shortage of mental health providers across the nation.
+This issue brief confronts the challenge of obtaining timely psychiatric care and services due to the shortage of mental health providers across the nation.
 Patients with serious mental illness experience shorter life expectancies due to multiple co-occurring health conditions and their inability to navigate the health care system.
 These patients deserve the high-quality, evidence-based, measurement-driven, comprehensive care that psychiatric pharmacists can provide as an integral member of interprofessional teams.
 Patients cared for by an interdisciplinary team including psychiatric pharmacists, can benefit from a unique skill set that complements other members of the interprofessional team, including physicians, behavioral health providers, and nurses.
+Learn more.